Codex Sangallensis 381: Reception

-Particularly during the golden age of the abbey – during the time of Notker, Ratpert and Tuotilo – St. Gallen was known for the ingenuity as well as the quality of the produced chants.
-Consequently, individual tropes were received quite broadly within Europe: Tuotilo's trope “Hodie cantandus est” for the Introitus “Puer natus est”, for instance, can be found in over 100 European manuscripts, mostly concentrated in copies in German-speaking areas.
-Simultaneously, a not insignificant number of copies from southern France, the Alsace as well as northern Italy have been recorded.
+Particularly during the golden age of the abbey—during the time of Notker, Ratpert, and Tuotilo—St. Gallen was known for the ingenuity as well as the quality of the chants that were produced.
+Consequently, individual tropes spread quite widely across Europe: Tuotilo's trope “Hodie cantandus est” for the Introitus “Puer natus est”, for instance, can be found in over 100 European manuscripts, mostly concentrated in copies in German-speaking areas.
+Simultaneously, a not insignificant number of copies from southern France, the Alsace, and northern Italy have been recorded.
 Further tropes also appear in manuscripts in the same areas, but not to the same extent.